sensu/sensu-docs/content/sensu-go/5.0/reference/silencing.md

 ## How does silencing work?
 Silencing entries are created on an ad-hoc basis via `sensuctl`.
-When silencing entries are successfully created, they are assigned an `ID` in the format `$SUBSCRIPTION:$CHECK`, where `$SUBSCRIPTION` is the name of a Sensu entity subscription and `$CHECK` is the name of a Sensu check.
+When silencing entries are successfully created, they are assigned a `name` in the format `$SUBSCRIPTION:$CHECK`, where `$SUBSCRIPTION` is the name of a Sensu entity subscription and `$CHECK` is the name of a Sensu check.
 Silencing entries can be used to silence checks on specific entities by taking advantage of per-entity